srevrtt/gone-fishing/README.md

 ## **About**

-GoneFishing is a simple fishing game made for my dad's birthday.
+Gone Fishing is a simple fishing game made for my dad's birthday.
 It is also open source for anyone to play.
 It is written in C++ and SDL2.

 ## **Running**